ArtsWells Stages & Venues

 The Wells Hotel Pub is part of the Wells Hotel, another 1930s building.
 It is a small venue, but hosts the largest whiskey collection in Northern BC (potentially all of BC).

 Conveniently located between North and South Wells, there is a small park (parkette) with an inviting red gazebo.
 Stop by on your walk through town to play a few tunes, jam or listen to some ad hoc, unscheduled music.
 You never know who you might meet here!
 The Busking Stage has also be the location for an ArtsWells wedding and for a solar powered green stage.
 This is also one access to the beautiful Meadow Trails.

 There are two venues in Barkerville that are part of the ArtsWells Festival.
 With your wristband, admission to Barkerville is provided for $5.
 Barkerville is 7km from Wells and there is a shuttle provided by the Festival if you don’t want to drive, walk or ride a bike.

 St. Saviour’s Anglican Church is one of Barkerville’s iconic buildings.
 Construction of the church began in 1869 and was still not yet completed until after Reverend Reynard held the first service on September 18, 1870.
 It was built after the great Barkerville fire and the building that stands now is one of the original buildings still standing in the Barkerville Historic Site.

 This historic site is another venue that provides amazing acoustics and memorable performances in a unique location.

-Like the Tempest, the Methodist Church is an unassuming building that, in its simple wooden construction makes a beautiful venue.
+The Methodist Church is an unassuming building that makes a beautiful venue in its simple wooden construction.
 The size and low level of the stage make the performances intimate and engaging for the audience.